Dr. Ramona Denby-Brinson

 University of North Carolina at Chapel Hill School of Social Work

-Dr. Ramona Denby-Brinson is dean of the School of Social Work.
-She began her appointment on Aug.
-1, 2021.
-She also holds an appointment as the Kuralt Distinguished Professor of Public Welfare Policy and Administration.
-She is the 13th dean in the School’s history.
+Ramona Denby-Brinson is the 13th dean of the UNC School of Social Work.
+In addition, she serves as the Kuralt Distinguished Professor of Public Welfare Policy and Administration.

-social challenges.
-Denby-Brinson completed her Ph.D. at The Ohio State University, MSW from the University of Nevada Las Vegas and bachelor’s degree from Arizona State University.
-Prior to her academic career, Denby-Brinson served children and families in various social service settings.
-She is a social worker who has been licensed since 1989.
-Simply put, Dean Denby-Brinson is someone who cares deeply about people and their well-being.
+Denby-Brinson completed her PhD at The Ohio State University, MSW at the University of Nevada Las Vegas and bachelor’s degree at Arizona State University.
+Prior to her academic career, she served children and families in various social service settings.